MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/DeprecatedAuthForm/README.md

 1. **Legacy UI Integration**: Utilizes outdated UI components such as `Button`, `Input`, and `Text` to provide a consistent look and feel with the previous design system, ensuring a smooth user experience during the transition period.

-2. **Form Handling**: Integrates the `useLoginForm` hook for managing login form state, including username and password inputs, error handling, and loading states.
+2. **Form Handling**: Integrates the `useSignInForm` hook for managing login form state, including username and password inputs, error handling, and loading states.
 This setup ensures that form interactions are handled efficiently.

 3. **Localized Text**: Employs the `useTranslation` hook to provide localized text for placeholders and error messages, enhancing accessibility and supporting multiple languages.